-As part of a comprehensive revision to the election code, the Florida appear on the ballot in general elections.
+As part of a comprehensive revision to the election code, the Florida Legislature enacted a statute in 1951 that governs the order in which candidates appear on the ballot in general elections.
 1951 Fla.
-Laws 871 (originally codified at won the last gubernatorial election to appear first beneath each office listed on the ballot, with the candidate of the second-place party appearing second.
+Laws 871 (originally codified at Fla.
+Stat. § 101.151(4) (1951)).
+The statute requires the candidate of the party that won the last gubernatorial election to appear first beneath each office listed on the ballot, with the candidate of the second-place party appearing second.
 Fla.
-Stat.
+Stat. § 101.151(3)(a).
+In the nearly 70 years since its enactment, the statute has placed Democrats first on the ballot in 20 general elections and Republicans first in 14, including the 10 most recent general elections.